-Below is the list of top 11 difference between TCP and UDP:
+Below is the list of the top 11 differences between TCP and UDP:

-Let us discuss some of the major key differences between TCP vs UDP:
+Let us discuss some of the major key differences between TCP and UDP:

-- TCP uses sequence numbers for numbering the packets during transmission of data.
+- TCP uses sequence numbers for numbering the packets during the transmission of data.
 So that at the receiver site, data can be collected sequentially using sequence numbers.
-While UDP does not use sequence numbers for numbering the packets, so it is difficult
+While UDP does not use sequence numbers to number the packets, it isn’t easy.

-- TCP provides flow control service to handle the overflow of the receiving data, while UDP does not provide flow control service.
+- TCP provides a flow control service to handle the receiving data’s overflow, while UDP does not provide a flow control service.

-- TCP provides reliable services, while UDP does not provide reliable services.
+- TCP provides reliable services, while UDP does not offer reliable services.

 - In TCP, retransmission of the segment occurs through the window mechanism.
 Since there is no window mechanism in UDP, it does not support the retransmission of the datagram.

-- TCP is linked, while UDP is connection-free.
-This means that TCP tracks all transmitted data requiring (usually) acknowledgment per byte.
-UDP is usually used on protocols where a few lost datagrams don’t matter.
+- TCP is a linked protocol, while UDP is connection-free.
+This means TCP tracks all transmitted data and usually requires acknowledgment per byte.
+UDP is generally used on protocols where a few lost datagrams don’t matter.
 It doesn’t use any accreditation.
 TCP is a secure information transfer protocol because of its acknowledgments.
-It guarantees that no information is sent to the application in the top layer which is not in order, duplicated or lacking parts.
+It guarantees that the system sends only ordered, non-duplicated, and complete information to the top-layer application.

-- TCP provides services such as Process to process communication, stream delivery service, flow control, error control, congestion control, full-duplex communication, multiplexing, demultiplexing, acknowledgment number, system number, sequence number and byte number Whereas UDP has features like Process to process communication, multiplexing, and demultiplexing along with Encapsulation, decapsulation.
+- TCP provides services such as Process to process communication, stream delivery service, flow control, error control, congestion control, full-duplex communication, multiplexing, demultiplexing, acknowledgment number, system number, sequence number, and byte number.
+In contrast, UDP has features like Process to process communication, multiplexing, and demultiplexing, along with Encapsulation and decapsulation.

-- TCP has features such as flow control using sliding windows, window sides adjustment heuristic as well as congestion avoidance algorithms to manage data flow.
-Whereas UDP does not provide features to manage the data flow.
+- TCP has features such as flow control using sliding windows, window side adjustment heuristics, and congestion avoidance algorithms to manage data flow.
+At the same time, UDP does not provide features to collect the data flow.

-- Data Quality Sustainability is great in TCP as compared to UDP because it can manage small to very large data while UDP can manage small to moderate amounts of data.
+- Data Quality Sustainability is outstanding in TCP compared to UDP because it can manage small to extensive data, while UDP can handle small to moderate amounts of data.